modin-project/modin/docs/using_modin.rst

   NotImplementedError: To contribute to Modin, please visit github.com/modin-project/modin.

-We have compiled a list of `currently supported methods`_.
+We have compiled a list of :doc:`currently supported methods </supported_apis/index>`.

 If you would like to request a particular method be implemented, feel free to `open an issue`_.
 Before you open an issue please make sure that someone else has not already